andrastantos/brew/docs/cpu/isa.rst

 '*':
  means any value in [0x0:0xf] Can be a different number at every occurrence.

 Instructions are fully decoded.
-Any instruction not explicitly mentioned in the tables below generate an 'invalid instruction exception' and is functionally equivalent to the SII instruction.
+Any instruction not explicitly mentioned in the tables below generate an :code:`exc_unkown_inst` exception.

 Exception group
 ---------------